deanpatel2/deanpatel2.github.io/index.md

-Hello, this is your one stop shop to browse my various projects, profiles, and platforms.
+Hello, welcome to my personal website.

-Use the links to get a better sense of who I am and what I do!
+Here you can browse my various projects, work experiences, articles, interests, and more.

 ### [About](about.md)